 "And the Winner Is..." also feels uncomfortable to watch just after the April 2013 Boston Marathon bombing.

-Hate Dumb: Some of the most rabid Mako haters have harassed David Faustino, his VA, on Twitter, using it to say just how much they hate him.
+Hate Dumb: While most people with critiques of Mako from Book 1 are more than capable of rationally criticizing a character they don't like, some of the most rabid Mako haters took their hatred as far as harassing David Faustino, his VA, on Twitter, using it to say just how much they hate him.
 It is unclear if they mean Mako, or David himself, or both.
+Similarly, some fans who hate Asami have harassed Seychelle Gabriel.

 Not to mention that, in the end, the Firebender ended up choosing the Waterbender over his Badass Normal love interest (who rebels against the villains near the end).